Asian stocks mostly lower ahead of US-China summit

 WALL STREET: The Standard & Poor's 500 index sank as much as 18 points, but finished down just 3.88 points, or 0.2 percent, at 2,358.84.
 The Dow Jones industrial average lost 0.1 percent to 20,650.21 and the Nasdaq composite shed 0.3 percent to 5,894.68.
 The Russell 2000 index of small-company stocks fell 1.2 percent to 1,369.67.

-OIL: Benchmark U.S. crude added 1 cent to $50.25 per barrel in New York.
+OIL: Benchmark U.S. crude lost 15 cents to $50.09 per barrel in New York.
 The contract lost 36 cents to close at $50.24 a barrel on Monday.
-Brent crude, used to price international oils, gained 2 cents to $53.14 a barrel in London.
+Brent crude, used to price international oils, fell 19 cents to $52.93 a barrel in London.

 Comments